Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration: Discussion and Future Work

 \subsection{Potential Pass@K to Pass@1 Training Transition}

 The dynamic control of \(N^{\max}\) suggests an intriguing training strategy: starting with a large \(N^{\max}\) value to maximize \textit{Pass@K} performance through extensive exploration of hard problems, then gradually reducing \(N^{\max}\) throughout training to transition toward \textit{Pass@1} optimization.
 This approach mirrors curriculum learning principles, where the training difficulty is progressively adjusted.
 Initially, the model benefits from the expanded solution space and diverse reasoning patterns discovered through heavy sampling on hard problems (high \(N^{\max}\)).
 As training progresses and the model's capability matures, reducing \(N^{\max}\) focuses the training on refining the most promising solution strategies, ultimately improving single-shot performance.

+To preliminarily validate this hypothesis, we conducted a new experiment on Qwen2.5-Math-1.5B with DARS-HW using an \(N^{\max}\) annealing schedule.
+Specifically, we kept a high rollout cap in the early stage to emphasize exploration on hard problems, and then reduced the cap later in training to encourage convergence to the best solution paths.
+Concretely, we set \(N^{\max}=64\) for the first 200 training steps, and then linearly annealed it to \(16\) during the remaining training steps.

-Future work will explore optimal annealing schedules for \(N^{\max}\) and investigate whether this transition strategy can simultaneously maximize both \textit{Pass@1} and \textit{Pass@K} performance, potentially overcoming the current limitations of RLVR training.
+Table \ref{tab:nmax_anneal} shows that, compared with the fixed-budget DARS-HW setting (\(N^{\max}=64\) throughout training), the annealed variant slightly reduces \textit{Pass@128} from \(82.1\) to \(80.6\), but improves \textit{Pass@1} (\textit{Avg@128}) from \(50.0\) to \(50.9\).
+This preliminary result is consistent with our hypothesis: a large early-stage \(N^{\max}\) helps discover diverse valid trajectories, while a smaller late-stage \(N^{\max}\) helps the policy concentrate on its best reasoning paths.
+Future work will explore more principled annealing schedules for \(N^{\max}\) and investigate whether this transition strategy can simultaneously maximize both \textit{Pass@1} and \textit{Pass@K} performance, potentially overcoming the current limitations of RLVR training.